Mr HounselEconomics

 > Economies of scale

-> Spreading risk
+> Spreading

 > Cost synergies i.e. duplication of job roles allows the new company to reduce overall staffing